These Sweet Chili Chicken Meal Prep Bowls are a delicious make-ahead lunch idea. Serve with jasmine rice and your choice of toppings!

 Instructions

-- In a large bowl, mix chicken together with egg, cornstarch and, is using, breadcrumbs.
+- In a large bowl, mix chicken with cornstarch.
 Heat 1 tbsp olive oil in a large skillet over med-high heat.
-Add chicken and salt and saute for 5 min until browned.
+Add chicken and season with salt, then saute for 5-6 min until browned.
 Add sweet chili sauce and sriracha and cook another 3-4 min until chicken is fully cooked.

-- Divide rice among four glass meal prep bowls (I got mine from IKEA!) and top with veggie mixture.
-Add chicken and your choice of optional add-on toppings.
-Garnish with lime wedge (optional) and serve!
-Keeps in fridge up to 5 days.
+- Divide rice among four glass meal prep bowls and top with veggie mixture.
+Add chicken and your choice of optional toppings.
+Serve and enjoy!

 Taylor Stinson says